Current and Returning Student Scholarships

 University Merit Scholarship Policy

 A student will automatically be considered for scholarships after completing one full semester at BYU–Hawaii.
 In order for a student to receive a scholarship, the student must be enrolled in at least 14 credits for the fall and winter semesters and 9 credits for the spring term.
 The amount of scholarship available will be determined by the student's cumulative GPA.
-Outlined below are the CGPA requirements and the corresponding scholarship award amounts for the 2020-2021 academic year:
+Outlined below are the CGPA requirements and the corresponding scholarship award amounts:

 |CGPA||Award Amount (LDS)|